OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 <!-- Ideally, we would publish this content on SOC, and have a link here.
 This is a lot of admin content to include in a dev article.
 Do we know if our counterparts in MAX are currently or planning to add admin documentation? -->

-On send functionality in Outlook Web App requires that add-ins are configured for the send event types.
-Newly installed on send add-ins for Outlook Web App will only be executed for users who are assigned an Outlook Web App mailbox policy that has the *OnSendAddinsEnabled* flag set to **true**.
+The on send feature in Outlook Web App requires that add-ins are configured for the send event types.
+Add-ins for Outlook Web App that use the on send feature will run for users who are assigned an Outlook Web App mailbox policy that has the *OnSendAddinsEnabled* flag set to **true**.

-  > **Note:** For scenario and cmdlets examples, see **Examples 1, 2 and 3** below.

 To install a new add-in, run the following Exchange Online PowerShell cmdlets.